tpmorris/WhatIfNotes/TimNotes.md

 4.2 Referring back to table 2.2 is unhelpful here because you want to compare it to the new table (4.2).

 4.2 It wasn't explained why the procedure to estimate conditional risks involved stratification then standardisation.
 I'm tired and it's late so I would have liked it spelled out.
+Everyone was similarly confused by this.
+Clemence suggested that doing 2) then 1) would have implied no interaction between L and V, where the procedure defined does not impose this restriction.

 4.2 I really liked the distinction between *surrogate effect modifier* and *causal effect modifier*.
 Though surrogate is an odd term; effectively this is a *confounded* effect modifier.